 - through an RSS feed, which would mean that new posts will be added to your preferred blog reader;

-- or through Twitter or Facebook, which would mean that new posts will show up in your news feeds.
+- or through Twitter, which would mean that new posts will show up in your news feed.

 Second, you can take a look at the key principles, strategies, and sources found on the homepage.
 Third, you can use the search field on the homepage to find posts on the topics that interest you.
 Finally, you can use the tags and categories attached to each post to see further posts on particular topics.
 What doesn’t work particularly well is reading chronologically.
 Explorations of Style is not intrinsically chronological; like many bloggers, I write very episodically, talking about whatever I’m interested in at that moment.
 Reading those posts back-to-back would make little sense.
 But while the blog isn’t organized thematically, it does have themes.
 If you are interested in reading posts from the archives, I’m offering this table of contents to help show the thematic structure of the blog.

 In what follows, I will list the posts according to ten themes: Drafting; Revision; Audience; Identity; Writing Challenges; Mechanics; Productivity; Graduate Writing; Blogging and Social Media; and Resources.
 While I’m in the process of writing my book on academic writing for graduate students, I’m adding an eleventh category to this list: Book Reflections.

 I. Drafting: In Using Writing to Clarify Thinking, the first of my key principles, I suggest that writing is a way to develop our thoughts rather than a way to record those thoughts.
 This central commitment to writing as thinking has informed many subsequent posts on the complicated nature of composition.